If you're like me, then you probably love grilling. Ever since I got my first grill, I've been trying to make the perfect steak every time.

 They often use this type of thermometer in professional kitchens because it generally provides quick and precise readings regardless of the heat source - oven, range, or grill.

 The other thermometer most people use is called a thermistor probe thermometer.
-In this thermometer, an electric current is sent through a single wire in the probe.
+In this digital probe thermometer, an electric current is sent through a single wire in the probe.

 As the temperature increases, there is a change in the resistance to the electrical flow.
 This probe resistance is measured and converted into a temperature reading.

 This type of probe has a little more variation in its precision than the thermocouple does.
 In a thermistor, the quality of the materials makes a large difference in the accuracy, so you want to make sure you buy a good one.